A Practical Guide to Portuguese Prepositions

 Prepositions of Movement

-In European Portuguese, the fundamental rule of thumb is about intention vs duration.
+In European Portuguese, the general rule is about intention and duration.

 Use a for short, temporary movements where you don’t intend to stay long.
 It implies a round trip.